MallikarjunaVayugundla/Capstone_Project/README.md

     * Version: 3.3.7

 ###### Build Instructions:
-The README is included with the project and has instructions for building/running the project.
+Info: The README is included with the project and has instructions for building/running the project.
 If any additional libraries are needed to run the project, these are indicated with cross-platform installation instructions.

+* Install dependencies mentioned above under Dependencies.
+* This project uses CMake to build
+    * Version Min. : 3.16
+    * Steps:
+        * mkdir build
+        * cd build
+        * cmake ..
+        * make

 ###### Rubric Points addressed:
-The README indicates which rubric points are addressed.
+Info: The README indicates which rubric points are addressed.
 The README also indicates where in the code (i.e. files and line numbers) that the rubric points are addressed.